 Approximately one million people in Canada have psoriasis, according to Canadian Dermatology Association in 2018.
 In moderate to severe cases, the most common treatment options are systemic biologic drugs, which are delivered by injection or intravenous infusion and have well-known shortcomings, including increased risk of infection.
 CF101 is an oral small molecule drug formulated in a tablet and has an excellent human safety profile, demonstrated in more than 1,000 patients.
+As of November 2021, the Phase III study has completed patient enrollment.
+Topline results of this study are expected in Q1 2022.
+The study is designed to establish Piclidenoson's superiority compared to placebo and non-inferiority compared to apremilast in patients with moderate to severe plaque psoriasis.

-The timeline to regulatory submissions to Health Canada will be determined by the successful completion of the remaining clinical trial program.
+The timeline to regulatory submissions to Health Canada will be determined by the successful results of the psoriasis clinical trial program.